 Ownership: This service is not-for-profit and operated by a community trust, incorporated society or association

-Phone: contact phone number has not yet been made available
+Phone: contact number is not available for new enrolments

 Ages of children: Licensed to care for children from infancy

 Group / Centre Size: The centre operates on a small and personal scale for children and families.
 It is licensed for 50 or fewer children.
 It is what we call a 'boutique' early childhood centre.

 Qualified teaching staff: Parent-run service with parents participating as teachers and may include teachers who hold a practising certificate

 Shows Children that Men Can Teach and Care for Young Children Too: Men and women who are parents, caregivers or family members can be involved in Playcentre sessions

 Is this service HIGHLY Parent Rated?: THIS SERVICE CANNOT YET BE CLASSIFIED AS A HIGHLY RATED SERVICE.
 (To be so it needs to have a number of recent positive reviews - at least 5 positive if a small centre, or 10 if a mega-centre or a home-based service)

 COMPLIANCE warning: It has a clean record.
 It's licence was not downgraded by the Ministry of Education in 2019 or 2020 as far as we know (if you want to check on its history before 2019 go to more info below)

 I transferred to Papatoetoe Playcentre on Guide Place last year and have found it very welcoming and a well resourced centre.